Welcome to our world-famous Middle Earth

 - All inclusive tour package prepared by New Zealand based specialists - so you sit back and relax

-All our tour packages will be customised to suit you - let us plan your perfect dream vacation.
+- An exciting itinerary will be customised to suit you - let us help plan and perfect your dream vacation

-Either way, you will have an awesome time exploring your beloved Lord of the Rings with Real New Zealand Tours.
+- Either way, you will have an awesome time exploring your beloved world-famous - Lord of the Rings and Hobbiton trilogies with Real New Zealand Tours -

-Personal meet and greet, and private transfer to your accommodation
+Personal airport meet and greet, and private transfer to your accommodation

-On arrival, you will be met by one of our team and driven to your Auckland accommodation.
-We will discuss your itinerary and provide you with maps and detailed information to help you with your Real New Zealand Tour.
+On arrival, you will be met by one of our warm friendly team and driven to your Auckland accommodation -

 Auckland, New Zealand’s self-proclaimed ‘City of Sails’ is the country’s largest metro area.
 Resting between the Pacific Ocean and the Tasman Sea, this urban paradise has something for everyone.
 Surrounded by native bush, rainforests and an abundance of beaches, Auckland is a playground for both the city savvy and those with an eye for adventure.
 Explore the central city museums and galleries on foot, or take a drive through one of over 800 regional National Parks to see deserted beaches, waterfalls and native forest.